-You have ambitious growth and innovation goals.
+Your organization has ambitious growth and innovation goals.
 Do you have the capabilities to achieve them?
-Innosight works with companies to create new, robust innovation systems.
+Innosight works with companies to create effective, robust innovation systems.
 Our approach develops and aligns the right processes, talent, leadership, and management structures to transform innovation from an unpredictable pursuit to a disciplined process.

 - Which types of growth should we pursue?

-- How do we allocate resources to prioritize the best ideas?
+- How do we best allocate resources to prioritize the best ideas?

-- How do structure our innovation portfolio to yield repeatable growth?
+- How to structure our innovation portfolio to yield repeatable growth?